-Families who owe money to FH due to program fraud are subject to the policies described in the Program Integrity Chapter.
+Families who owe money to FH due to program fraud are subject to the policies described in Chapter 24.

 If a family owes an amount which equals or exceeds \$10,000.00 as a result of program fraud, the case will be referred to the Inspector General.
 Where appropriate, FH will refer the case for criminal prosecution.